Notes on Weak Units of Group-Like 1- and 2-Stacks: Weak Units of Group-Like Stacks

-If we chose another local section $u' \in L_{V_0}$, we find another 1-cocycle cohomologous to $(a,a_{\varphi},b)$.
+If we chose another local section $u' \in I(V_0)$, we find another 1-cocycle cohomologous to $(g,g_{\varphi}(u'),h)$.
 Therefore the set of equivalence classes of 1-cocycles with values in the morphism (\ref{cocycles_9}) classify Saavedra units.
-In fact, the equivalence classes form an abelian group which we denote by $\mathrm{H}^0(*,A \ra \ker(\lambda-\id_B))$.
+In fact, the equivalence classes form a group which we denote by $\mathrm{H}^0(*,G\ra \ker(\id_H\lambda))$.
 Here $*$ represents the final object of the topos of sheaves on $\ES$, i.e. the sheaf whose value is the point at each object of $\ES$.
+The group structure, induced by the crossed-module structure on (\ref{cocycles_9}), is defined by $(g_1,g'_1,h_1)(g_2,g_2',h_2)=(g_1^{d_0^*h_2}g_2,g_1'^{h_2}g_2',h_1h_2)$.